fetchai/docs/pages/docs/guides/agents/installing-uagent.md

    `brew install automake autoconf libtool`

-For any other problems, please let us know by creating an [issue](https://github.com/fetchai/uAgents/issues).
+For any other problems, please let us know by creating an issue [↗️](https://github.com/fetchai/uAgents/issues).